dteod/testreg/README.md

-- automatic test registration: you can add tests to your compilation units simply by including the headers and declaring test cases using the `TEST_CASE` macro
+- automatic test registration: you can add tests to your compilation units simply by including the headers and declaring test cases using the `TEST_CASE` macro, and they will be collected directly by linking the various compilation units
 - macros to `ASSERT` test results and `CHECK`s to skip them if particular conditions are not met
 - the possibility to embed a runner program in a compilation unit by declaring `TESTREG_RUNNER` before including the library.

 The library aims at the same level of usability of [Catch2](https://github.com/catchorg/Catch2), with of course a (very) limited set of features restricted to the C programming language.
+With it you can add your tests to each compilation unit, they will be linked all together and statically registered before main is called.

 ## Purpose